-YOUR BIRTH PLAN

-MRN

-NAME

-DOB

-INSTRUCTIONS

-Check off all of your preferences for childbirth.
+MRN Your birth plan Name Instructions Check off all of your preferences for childbirth.
 Once you have completed your birth plan, bring it to your next prenatal appointment so you can discuss it with your medical professional.
-Your birth plan will be put in your chart so the medical and hospital staff can review it when you are admitted to the Labor and Delivery Unit.
+Then you may bring your birth plan with you to the hospital so the medical and hospital staff can review it when you are admitted to labor and delivery.
 Please realize that certain circumstances that arise during labor may limit the number and kinds of choices you will have.
 Your doctor or nurse-midwife will discuss them with you during labor.

-My doctor, nurse practitioner, or nurse-midwife is:

-ENVIRONMENT

-I would like to limit the number of guests and phone calls while I am in labor by disconnecting my phone and by having a sign posted on my door.

-I would like the lights in the room to be lowered.

-LABOR

-I would like to be out of bed as much as possible during labor (such as walking and rocking).

-I prefer to have intermittent fetal monitoring.

-If I need to have an IV, I would prefer to have a saline lock (a plug for your IV needle).

-I would prefer that the amniotic membrane ("bag of waters") rupture naturally.

-I would like to meet the pediatric provider on duty if possible.

-PAIN MANAGEMENT

-I plan on using alternative pain relief options (such as breathing exercises, visualization/relaxation, massage, shower, position changes).
-I will ask for pain medication if I need it.

-I would like to be offered pain medication if you see I am uncomfortable.

-I would like to have an epidural as soon as possible.
-I am considering having an epidural or using pain medication, but will decide when I am actually in labor.

-DELIVERY
+My doctor, nurse practitioner, or nurse-midwife is: Environment ☐ I would like to limit the number of guests and phone calls while I am in labor by disconnecting my phone and by having a sign posted on my door. $\ \square$ I would like the lights in the room to be lowered.
+Labor \Box I would like to be out of bed as much as possible during labor (such as walking and rocking). ☐ I prefer to have intermittent fetal monitoring. \Box If I need to have an IV, I would prefer to have a saline lock (a plug for your IV needle). \square I would prefer that the amniotic membrane ("bag of waters") rupture naturally.
+Pain management ☐ I plan on using alternative pain relief options (such as breathing exercises, visualization/relaxation, massage, shower, position changes).
+I will ask for pain medication if I need it. $\hfill \square$ I would like to use water therapy for labor pain relief.
+This may include use of the shower or labor tub. $\hfill\square$ I would like to be offered pain medication if you see I am uncomfortable.

+Delivery

+in labor.

 I would like the option to be in a position other than lying on my back when I give birth if possible (such as semi-sitting, squatting, lying on my side, or on my hands and knees).
 I would like a mirror available to view the birth.
 I would like to touch my baby's head as it crowns.
 I would like to hold my baby skin-to-skin immediately after delivery.